Written by Save On Energy

-A three phase, four pole induction motor is made of two main parts - a stator and a rotor.
-Use the interactive image below in this section to read more about the stator and rotor and learn about the part each plays in an electric motor.
+A three phase, four pole induction motor is made of two main parts – a stator and a rotor.
+Read more below about the stator and rotor and learn about the part each plays in an electric motor.

 The stator is made of three parts – a stator core, conducting wire and a frame.
 The stator core is a group of steel rings that are insulated from one another and laminated together.
 These rings have slots on the inside of the rings that the conducting wire will wrap around to form the stator coils.